kit-data-manager/EVOKS/README.md

 **Caution**
 This software is only for internal vocabulary development purposes.
 It is *not ready* for production and shall not be available for public access when installed.

+# Know issues
+- Reverse proxy setup currently not working with Firefox.
+- See github issues of this repo for all other known issues.

 # Installation